 What effort and investment do I need to make upfront in my applications’ architecture to ensure the outcomes I want?

-In essence, agencies must start by taking a good, close look at the end result they want to see.
+In essence, agencies must start by taking a good, close look at the mission results they want to see.
 Then, work backwards to determine what to do to get there.
-This clarifies both your business objectives and your migration strategy.
+This clarifies both your mission objectives and your migration strategy.

 Unisys and AWS: A Powerful Partnership

 It is easy to identify the outcomes you want.
-The strategy to get there, however, can be quite complicated.
+The strategy to get there, however, can be quite complicated and daunting.
 That is where the partnership between Unisys and AWS shines.

-Through AWS, government agencies have access to innovative cloud solutions with capabilities that are growing and changing mandates on a regular basis.
+Through AWS, Federal agencies have access to innovative cloud solutions with capabilities that are growing and changing mandates on a regular basis.
 Unisys brings to the table over 100 years of experience in developing enterprise-level solutions for large engineering and technical dilemmas, coupled with tremendous expertise in government functioning and award-winning cloud services.
-Working together, Unisys and AWS can help government agencies move to the cloud swiftly, securely, confidently, and productively.
+Working together, Unisys and AWS help government agencies move to the cloud swiftly, securely, confidently, and productively.

-For example, Unisys supports government agencies through the end-to-end cloud migration process, guiding the discovery phase, analyzing applications and dependencies, strategizing the best way to optimize applications for maximum performance, planning the migration, and carrying out the transition.
-As some applications will undoubtedly remain on-premise, creating a hybrid IT environment, Unisys steps in to ensure end-to-end security, availability, and application performance optimization.
+Unisys supports government agencies through the end-to-end cloud migration process, guiding the discovery phase, analyzing applications and dependencies, strategizing the best way to optimize applications for maximum performance, planning the migration, and carrying out the transition.
+As some applications will undoubtedly remain on-premise, creating a hybrid IT environment, Unisys steps in to ensure end-to-end security, availability, and governance without artificially limiting access to AWS cloud native services.

 Unisys and AWS release the transformational power of the cloud, working together for the best interest of government agencies to drive benefit realization as quickly, easily and efficiently as possible.
 We not only solve the problems of today: we prepare you to rise above the problems of tomorrow.